-The chairman of the Township Board shall act as chairman of the Board of Adjustment and shall appoint the Township Clerk to act as secretary.
-It shall adopt rules for transaction of its business and shall keep a public record of its transactions, findings, and determinations.
-Staff services for the Board of Adjustment shall be furnished by the County.

-F. The Board of Adjustment shall act upon all questions as they may arise in the administration of this zoning ordinance; and it shall hear and decide appeals from, and review any order, requirement, decision, or determination made by an administrative official charged with enforcing this zoning ordinance.
+- adopt rules for transaction of its business and shall keep a public record of its transactions, findings, and determinations.
+Staff services for the Board of Adjustment shall be furnished by the County. - F. The Board of Adjustment shall act upon all questions as they may arise in the administration of this zoning ordinance; and it shall hear and decide appeals from, and review any order, requirement, decision, or determination made by an administrative official charged with enforcing this zoning ordinance.
 Such appeal may be taken by any person aggrieved or by any officer, department, board or bureau of a town, municipality, county or state.
-The appeal procedures are indicated in Section 4.06 of this zoning ordinance.

-The Board of Adjustment shall also have the authority to grant variances to the provisions of this zoning ordinance under certain conditions.
-The conditions and procedures for issuance of a variance are indicated in Section 4.08 of this zoning ordinance.
+The appeal procedures are indicated in Section 4.06 of this zoning ordinance. - G. The Board of Adjustment shall also have the authority to grant variances to the provisions of this zoning ordinance under certain conditions.
+The conditions and procedures for issuance of a variance are indicated in Section 4.08 of this zoning ordinance. - H. Appeal from an adverse decision of the Board of Adjustment on variance applications or appeals shall be made to the Olmsted County District Court.